 Legal For Play In Intermediate (50-70) & Junior League Divisions Of Little League

-Paraflex Plus Composite: Most Responsive Barrel & Handle Possible
+Paraflex Plus Composite: A Proprietary Design That Provides The Most Responsive Barrel & Handle Possible

 NEW ReACTION End Cap Increases Barrel Performance Without Sacrificing Swing Speeds

 2020 DeMarini CF BBCOR Baseball Bat: WTDXCBC20